Elementary Real Analysis: Limits of functions

 This is the first of several results on interactions between limits of functions and operations on $\mathcal{R}$.
 Operations we consider later are composition and the arithmetic operations of addition, multiplication, and division.
 Functional inverses are relegated to {\em MA~1${}^+$}.

 \begin{exer} Find a~function $f\in\mathcal{F}(M)$ and a~set $X$ such that $\lim_{x\to A}f(x)$ does not exist but $\lim_{x\to A}(f\,|\,X)(x)$ exists. \end{exer}

 {\em $\bullet$ Heine's definition of the limit of a~function. }It is clear that limits of sequences are particular cases of limits of functions.
-The German mathematician {\em Eduard Heine (1821--1881)} realized that one can go oppositely and reduce limits of functions to limits of sequences.
+The German mathematician E. Heine realized that one can go in the opposite direction and reduce the limits of functions to the limits of sequences.

 \begin{thm}[Heine's limit] Let \underline{ } $f\in\mathcal{F}(M)$ and $K\in L(M)$. \underline{Then}

 In words, a~function $f$ defined on $M$ has limit $L$ at $K$ iff for every sequence $(a_n)$ in $M$ with $a_n\ne K$ but with $\lim a_n=K$ the sequence $(f(a_n))$ has limit $L$. \end{thm} \duk Implication $\Rightarrow$.
 Suppose that